RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/Technical-White-Paper:Quantum-Transcendence-Through-Engineered-Architecture.md

 - Coordination only through explicitly established channels
 - Optional internal FIFO ordering within each lane (private to that lane)

+**When no competition exists:** All lanes' head events dispatch simultaneously to available execution contexts.
+Truly simultaneous parallel computation.

+**When competition exists:** Weighted entropy selects which lanes execute first.
+All other lanes remain in the Ready Pool, not stalled — they will execute as execution contexts become available.

 **Contrast with quantum:**

 | Aspect | Quantum Superposition | HIP Lanes |